infinum/eightshift-docs/website/docs/legacy/v6/basics/blocks.md

 ### Dynamic blocks

-As you already saw in the previous chapter, the main difference between regular and dynamic blocks is storing content in the database.
+As you already saw in the previous chapter, the main difference between static and dynamic blocks is storing content in the database.
 For many dynamic blocks, the save callback function should be returned as null, which tells the editor to save only the block attributes to the database.
 These attributes are then passed into the server-side rendering callback, so you can decide how to display the block on the front end of your site.

 This means that you write code using React and JSX in the editor, and you must provide the same code in the PHP for the front-end.
 Yes, it is a lot of work because you must switch technologies and do the same thing multiple times, but we tried to make this process as simple as possible.